yifan/kaldi-asr-cookbook/README.md

 ### gstreamer_server

-Install my fork of kaldi-gstream-server and start it without `supervisor`
+Install my fork of kaldi-gstream-server and start it with `supervisor`

 ### gstreamer_worker